DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/20 Ensure Component is Correctly Bound to Data Source.md

 Check if an error occurs during data loading (see [Check Console for Warnings or Errors](/Documentation/Guide/Troubleshooting/Basics/#Check_Console_for_Warnings_or_Errors)).
 Then, check if the component loads correct data (see [Check Requests in the Network Tab](/Documentation/Guide/Troubleshooting/Basics/#Check_Requests_in_the_Network_Tab)).
 If you expect raw data, an array of records is sufficient.
 If you enable [remote operations](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/remoteOperations/), check the required data structure in the following topic: [Server-Side Data Processing](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Custom_Data_Sources/#Load_Data/Server-Side_Data_Processing).

-Some data shaping operations may make the data inconsistent.
-For instance, in the following code snippet, the [postProcess](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#postProcess) function returns the number of data rows that is not equal to the [total count parameter](/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#requireTotalCount).
+Some data shaping operations may make data inconsistent.
+For instance, in the following code snippet, the [postProcess](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#postProcess) function returns the number of data rows that does not match the [total count parameter](/Documentation/ApiReference/Data_Layer/CustomStore/LoadOptions/#requireTotalCount).
 As a result, gray boxes appear:

 ---
 ##### jQuery